alexanderrichard/cvpr2016_python3/README.md

 - /groundTruth: contains a file for each video where each line present a label assigned to a video-frame respectively
 - /transcript: contains a file for each video, where an ordered sequence of classes that occurr in the video is given
-- mapping.txt: contains a list of number assigned to each  action-label git - split1.test: list of videos used for training
+- mapping.txt: contains a list of number assigned to each  action-label
+- split1.test: list of videos used for training
 - split1.train: list of videos used for testing
 ### Training: